“Would you feel comfortable going back in to a studio?”

 The deliberation of returning to a studio setting is a complex and unfolding issue, different for each due to each having different preexisting health issues along with those loved ones in close proximity and their health challenges.
 This is all best viewed first and foremost through the evolving lens of science.
 The stakes are too high not to.

 No matter how “comfortable” anyone may or may not “feel” about going back into a studio- the evolving science of COVID’s contagion is unmoved by our sense of economics or convenience.
+The virus infects all its victims with the same diabolical effectiveness.

 Be well and keep your Source Connect and Zoom updated!